Fraternalilab/PDBencode/README.md

 Each structure \<ID\>.pdb yields an encoded \<ID\>.sasta file containing one SA sequence per chain.
 The format of SA sequence headers is \<ID\>|\<chain\>.

+You may run this command on the Docker container as well, but it will only process the example data in *extdata*.

 ### Option 2
 Provide the path to the data directory as command line parameter.
 The R script accepts 3 command line options: